We are deeply committed to creating a diverse and inclusive community.

 At Beaver, we know that kind of commitment needs to be unwavering and must be part of our everyday lives.

 One way schools can work effectively with students, faculty, and families is by administratively supporting a Distributed Leadership Model.
 In any institution, diversity initiatives are successful and add to the positive experiences of all students when all members of the community own their responsibility to the work of equity, inclusion, and social justice.

-At Beaver, our diversity director heads the global history department, teaches upper school English and middle school percussion, greets people at the front desk, coaches field hockey and baseball, advises sophomores and sixth graders, directs the spring musical, leads each division, fosters positive alumni relationships, and interviews prospective students.
+Our diversity director heads the global history department, teaches Upper School English and Middle School percussion, greets people at the front desk, coaches field hockey and baseball, advises sophomores and sixth graders, directs the spring musical, leads each division, fosters positive alumni relationships, and interviews prospective students.
 In other words, diversity, equity, inclusion, and social justice (DEIJ) are important aspects of every position.

 As with any institutional priority, every teacher, administrator, and staff member needs to take responsibility for the work.

 At Beaver, the diversity director is a collective we.
 Conducive with this “we” approach, in the Middle and Upper Schools we have administrative leadership supporting this work both on a strategic and day-to-day level.